 The Candlelighters Trustee Board comprises a team including clinical experts, parents of patients, and past patients to make important decisions on how the charity is run.
 CEO Emily Wragg says, “We are so grateful that Rohan and Mathew have joined the board and will bring their knowledge of a child’s experience with cancer and the long-term side effects to Candlelighters.
 They have already contributed so much, and we can’t wait to work with them further.”

 Established in 1976, Candlelighters is dedicated to supporting children and their families across Yorkshire who are impacted by childhood cancer.
 Each year, in Yorkshire alone, over 150 children are diagnosed with some form of cancer.
-The charity offers family support in many forms, from practical financial support for families and funded holidays to talking therapies, wellbeing treatments and support groups for siblings.
+The charity offers families emotional, practical and financial support for families, from funded holidays to talking therapies, wellbeing treatments and support groups for siblings.

 We’re pleased to welcome Rohan to the team!